SHA-3 Anthropology of Religion, Ritual, and Symbolic Systems

 General Competences :

-• Search for, analysis and synthesis of data and information.
+• Search for, analysis and synthesis of data and information, with the use of the necessary technology.

 • Working independently.